 Health care professional pilot

-Our health care professional pilot (2017) aims to test a protocol for a physical activity care pathway which signposts relevant patients to their local scheme.
+Our health care professional pilot (2017) aimed to test a protocol for a physical activity care pathway which signposted relevant patients to their local scheme.

-The protocol has now been introduced at seven sites in England - in each site a GP surgery or health centre has agreed to test the protocol and work alongside their local scheme.
+The protocol was introduced at seven sites in England - in each site a GP surgery or health centre agreed to test the protocol and work alongside their local scheme.

 Some early learning from the pilot can be found here - this will inform the continued development of the pilot and potential future iterations, and may support Walking for Health schemes looking to engage health care professionals more generally.
 We also hope that some of the information presented here is of interest to health care professionals and health sector staff who may be interested in working with their local Walking for Health scheme, and help them to understand the challenges facing schemes in engaging with the sector.